The Excel Match and Choose functions both look up information from an array of data.

-The Excel MATCH function finds the relative position of a value in a supplied array.
-The user can request either an exact match or can request the position of the closest match (above or below), if an exact match is not found.
+The user can specify that the function should only return a result if an exact match is found, or that the function should return the position of the closest match (above or below), if an exact match is not found.

 Where the arguments are as follows:

-You can also use the following wildcards in text matches:
+You can use the following wildcards in text matches (when the [match_type] argument is set to 0):

 ? - matches any single character